marcusoftnet/marcusoftnet.github.io/_posts/2015-08-24-npm-scripting-git-version-and-deploy.md

 </blockquote>

 <blockquote>
-	Also note the nice comment from BeBraw below that told me how to clean up my steps.
+	Also note the nice comment from Juho Vepsäläinen below that told me how to clean up my scripts from paths to the ./node_modules/ directory
 </blockquote>

 There's two scripts that is interesting so far <code>compile:coffee</code> and <code>compile</code>.
 In the <code>compile:coffee</code> script I just compiles the coffee-script to the <code>lib</code>-folder.